tester4school/litecoin-for-university/README.md

 -----

 Second presentation - 15.09.2025.
-I will be participating and let you know what is going on now...
-BRs And ofcourse if you have questions, email me plesase.
+I will be participating and let you know what is going on now.

+If you have questions which I should ask, email me plesase.